julien123123/Espmomether/README.md

 ### The Writer Class by Peter Hinch
 Back to our Font to Py repository, we will have to copy writer.py (https://github.com/peterhinch/micropython-font-to-py/blob/master/writer.py) to the board.
 This class is used to display the costom fonts that we converted to py files.
 Adafruit's SSD1306 driver doesn't allow us to use costom fonts, so this is the best workaround.
-The basic font provided by the Adafruit driver is too small to be used effectively as a display that will be read from further than 30 cm.
+Lobo micropython already has a writer class, but it's not compatible with the font_to_py script for now, so I suggest changing the name of the file to writa.py on this version.

+## Difference with Lobo Python
+Lobo Micropython is more efficient for coding.
+The main reason why I use it is because it's the only version of micropython that's compatible with Sd cards on the ESP32.
+This version of espmometer blinks the esp32's internal LED whenerver ther's an error.